Deepest Cuts for Benders Decomposition: Introduction

-Problem \eqref{generic-milp-projection-psp} is known as the primal subproblem (PSP) and $\dom(Q)$ is the set of ${\yy}$ values that induce a feasible PSP.
-Since OP is bounded, PSP is also bounded for any ${\yy}\in Y$.
-The classical BD algorithm works as follows.
-First, problem \eqref{generic-milp-projection} is reformulated in epigraph form as
+Since original problem (OP) is bounded, PSP is also bounded for any ${\yy}\in Y$.
+Let $\dom(Q)$ be the set of ${\yy}$ values that induce a feasible PSP.
+We may restate OP in the space of ${\yy}$-variables as